Enable Stereo Mix in Windows

-Recordzilla tutorials how to adjust audio recording volume and enable stereo mix in Windows 7 and Vista.
+Step by steps tutorials on how to enable stereo mix in Windows for Screen Recording

-How to adjust recording volume level or enabled Stereo Mix, Stereo, Loopback, Wave, Wave Out Mix, Record Master or All in Windows Vista, 7, 8 and 10:
+How to enable Stereo Mix, Stereo, Loopback, Wave, Wave Out Mix, Record Master or All in Windows Vista, 7, 8, 10 and 11:

 1. Run Recordzilla, click on Wizard Step 3.
 Audio